-In addition to the Woylie, Karakamia hosts important populations of other threatened and declining mammals including the Tammar Wallaby, the Quenda and the Western Ringtail Possum.
+As well as the Woylie, Karakamia hosts important populations of other threatened and declining mammals including the Tammar Wallaby, the Quenda and the Common Brushtail Possum.
+The critically endangered Western Ringtail Possum has also been reintroduced to Karakamia and persists as a small population.
 The property contains a diversity of habitats – such as Jarrah forest and Marri and Wandoo woodland – supporting a high number of bird and reptile species.
 It is named for the Red-tailed Black Cockatoo (“Karak”), one of three species of black cockatoo found on the property.

 In addition to playing a regionally significant role in the conservation of threatened mammals, the property also hosts a public education program.
 AWC staff take guided nocturnal walks, introducing guests to the Australian bush as it was nearly 200 years ago (before the arrival of feral predators) – a bush that was alive with small mammals such as the Woylie!

 Karakamia provides a powerful example of the benefits to wildlife that occur when feral predators are eradicated.
 When first acquired, Karakamia Sanctuary was home to a limited range of native mammals including the Echidna, Western Grey Kangaroo, Common Brushtail Possum, and Western Brush Wallaby.
 As is currently the case with many National Parks in the region, the small-medium sized mammals were missing.